h0ndra/h0ndra/README.md

 Hi, I'm h0ndra
-I am a Python, LUAU, and HTML programmer.
+I am a Python, LUA, and HTML programmer.

 * 🛠️ At the moment I'm working on different scripts
 * 🌱 I’m currently learning JavaScript